zhaolingshan/tp/docs/UserGuide.md

 <img src="images/UG SS/2.7 Recommend SU 3.png">

 <div markdown="span" class="alert alert-info">
-⚠️If there are no modules for us to recommend you to S/U, the result box will show:
+⚠️ If there are no modules for us to recommend you to S/U, the result box will show:

 </div>